objcio/articles/2014-12-?-lldb-debugging.md

 The render server is actually another process (called `backboardd`), and even though the containing process of what we are debugging is interrupted, `backboardd` is not!

-That means that without continuing you can execute the following:
+This means that without continuing, you can execute the following:

     (lldb) e (void)[CATransaction flush]